Trump says he remains unsatisfied with Saudi accounts on Khashoggi

 On Sunday, Saudi Arabia’s foreign minister, Adel al-Jubeir, said Khashoggi had died in a rogue operation.
 But some of his comments did not match previous statements from Riyadh, marking yet another shift in the official story.

-A car belonging to the Istanbul consulate has been found in the city, broadcaster NTV and other local news media said on Monday, adding that police would search the vehicle.

-Further complicating the narrative, the explanation by Jubeir, the foreign minister, differed in parts from previous official statements.

-He said the Saudis did not know how Khashoggi had died.
+Jubeir said the Saudis did not know how Khashoggi had died.
 That contradicted the public prosecutor’s statement a day earlier that Khashoggi died after a fistfight with people who met him inside the consulate.
 It also contradicted two Saudi officials’ comments to Reuters that it was a chokehold that killed him.

 A Saudi official has said that a member of the team dressed in Khashoggi’s clothes to make it appear as if he had left the consulate.
 Support for that strand of the account appeared to come from footage aired by CNN showing a man dressed as Khashoggi walking around Istanbul.
 CNN described the images as law enforcement surveillance footage.